digital-blueprint/toolkit/packages/common/README.md

 npm i @dbp-toolkit/common
 ```

-## TODO: add a more detailed explanation on how to add web components and how to play around with CSS attributes

 ## How to add a Webcomponent

 First you need to import the class of the element you want to add, for example Button.